Runner, Repeater, Stranger Analysis

 A lot of games are played with inventory valuation in most corporations.
 Most days it’s “we have too much $ inventory on the books.”
 Typically at the end of a reporting period, however, it’s “we need to build inventory.”
 TGG’s runner-repeater-stranger (RRS) inventory analysis allows an organization to reduce this binge tendency by answering a few key questions:

 - Which inventory should we stock and what should the strategy be for each one (is the inventory a runner, repeater, or a stranger?)

 - How much, of each type, should we store in raw materials (RM), work in process (WIP), and finished goods (FG)?

 - How often should we schedule this production and what should our stocking strategy be?

 In addition, production schedules are changed dozens of times every week – and often several times during the same day.
 This **reactive approach incurs unnecessary expedited expenses and puts undue stress on the management team and employees.
 We are not putting enough time analyzing historical trends that may help us schedule.
 Are we profitable in these reactive modes?
 Most manufacturers can’t accurately account for the total cost of fire fighting.

-With our thorough statistical analysis, we can help the organization not only answer ‘how much inventory,’ but also create a standard run strategy & schedule to maintain these levels.
+With our thorough statistical analysis, we can help the organization not only answer ‘how much inventory,’ but also create a standard run strategy and schedule to maintain these levels.

-Move from 4 + week lead time, 4+ weeks of inventory & 25% forecast accuracy
+Move from 4 + week lead time, 4+ weeks of inventory and 25% forecast accuracy

-With TGG’s RRS analysis, move to 1 + week lead time, 1+ week of inventory & 75% forecast accuracy
+With TGG’s RRS analysis, move to 1 + week lead time, 1+ week of inventory and 75% forecast accuracy

 Here are some additional definitions: